dyne/weechad/README.md

 # Contribute! [help improve the base conf](https://github.com/dyne/weechad).

-Main reason for this is that script is that WeeChat discourages direct editing of its configuration files as as well deploying them via dotfiles: settings should be set at runtime, which gives feedback on deprecation and errors.
-This script does that, plus set everything up in a self-contained directory which is easy to protect, for instance using encrypted folders.
+WeeChat discourages direct editing of its configuration files and deploying them via dotfiles.
+Instead, settings should be configured at runtime, which provides immediate feedback on any deprecations or errors.
+This script facilitates that process by setting up everything in a self-contained directory, making it easier to secure, for example, by using encrypted folders.

 -----
 <div style="font-size:0.7em;">